 Ayutthaya is one of Thailand’s most treasured historical sites.

 Once the capital of the Kingdom of Siam, Ayutthaya flourished from the 14th to the 18th century and was a thriving metropolis renowned for its grandeur and cultural wealth.
-Today, it stands as a UNESCO World Heritage Site greeting guests with a blend of majestic ruins and well-preserved temples that tell the tales of an ancient era.
+Today, it stands as a UNESCO World Heritage Site.
+It’s majestic ruins and well-preserved temples tell the tales of an ancient era that thrived long ago.

-Marvel at the iconic stone Buddha statues nestled among the overgrown trees, and admire the ancient crumbling stupas and imposing red-brick prangs that stand as testament to the city’s former glory.
+A highlight for many when visiting Ayutthaya are the iconic stone Buddha statues reclaimed by the overgrown trees.
+Be sure to admire the ancient crumbling stupas and imposing red-brick prangs that are remnants of the city’s former glory.

 River Cruise